Alerts

 Evaluating Potential Solutions

-While the proposed improvements will be determined through this study, the initial concept envisions:
+While the proposed improvements will be determined through this study, the initial considerations include:

-• The addition of tolled mainlanes and non-tolled general-purpose lanes.
+• The addition of tolled mainlanes alongside existing non-tolled general-purpose lanes.

 • Potential pedestrian and bicycle infrastructure enhancements where feasible.